 I am also still waiting for these scars to fade more.
 My wedding is in August (6 months) , so hopefully by then they will be barely noticeable.
 Fingers crossed.

 That's about it.
 I feel totally back to normally, well better than normal!
 There is no explaining the satisfaction and fulfillment I feel knowing I have boobs!! :) seriously though.

 I hope you are all feeling great, and staying warm!

-I have been so impressed by Dr. Strock, as well as his office staff.
+I have been impressed by Dr. Strock, as well as his office staff.
 He came highly recommended by my friend who had her BA with Dr. Strock.
 He has a very impressive list of credentials, appearing on Oprah and in many medical journals and magazines.
-I am also so impressed by his unique ability to make me feel at ease.
-Every conversation we had left me feeling very calm, confident and sure of my decision.
 Also, Dr, Strock is one of few doctors that is extremely comfortable with the transax, incision.
 When I went to my consultation he had just returned from training other doctors on this approach.
 Not to mention, every before and after picture is perfect.
 Considering all of this, I trust him entirely.
+He is very brief and direct in conversations and may come off a little harsh, but I appreciate his straight forward approach.
 His patient coordinator, Elena, is also a gem -so sweet.
 It was so easy to talk to her, When speaking with her, it feels like you are speaking with a friend.
-When I scheduled my surgery, she seemed genuinely excited for me (just like a good freidn would).
-Also, I came in with my friend and Elena completely remembered her (and she got her BA over 3 years ago!!!!!).
-She and Dr. Strock are very good about returning calls and emails when you have a question.
-II would recommend Dr. Strock to anyone in the DFW area, You will not be disappointed!
+When I scheduled my surgery, she seemed genuinely excited for me.
+Alexx, who runs the front desk is also great.
+She always remembers everyone and is very enthusiastic and kind.
+I would recommend Dr. Strock to anyone in the DFW area, You will not be disappointed!